Emilie Francati

-Emilie Francati (born 24 June 1997) is a former tennis player from Denmark.
+Emilie Francati (born 24 June 1997) is a tennis player from Denmark.

 She reached a career-high combined junior ranking of 50 and the 2015 Australian Open girls' doubles semifinals.
 On the ITF Women's Circuit, she won one singles title and 11 doubles titles.

 Playing for Denmark Fed Cup team, Francati has a win–loss record of 17–4.

+In 2024, Fracanti was selected as the last player for the Denmark women's national tennis team competing in the Billie Jean King Cup at home against Mexico.